 Driving Up Mount Washington

-This is an extremely steep and narrow road, so make sure you’ve got your most confident (and competent) driver at the wheel.
+This is a remarkably steep and narrow road, so make sure you've got your most confident (and competent) driver at the wheel.

 I sat in the passenger seat and gripped the door handle tightly for most of this drive!